Exercising in the Cold

 a winter exercise program.

-People who have diabetes, who take certain medications, or who are older adults are
+People who have diabetes, take certain medicines, or are older adults are at greater

 Other cold-weather tips